A hunter’s companion bred to find, flush, and fetch game, the spaniel’s exact origin is unknown.

 Clumber Spaniel

 A dignified and mellow hunting companion of kings, the Clumber Spaniel is the largest of the AKC flushing spaniels.
-For those who can handle some shedding and drooling, the amiable Clumber is an amusing best friend and a gentlemanly housemate.
+For those who can handle some shedding and drooling, the amiable Clumber is an amusing best friend and a polite housemate.

 Cocker Spaniel

-The merry and frolicsome Cocker Spaniel, with his big, dreamy eyes and impish personality, is one of the world’s best-loved breeds.
+The merry and frolicsome Cocker Spaniel, with their big, dreamy eyes and impish personality, is one of the world’s best-loved breeds.
 They were developed as hunting dogs, but Cockers gained their wide popularity as all-around companions.

 English Cocker Spaniel

 English Cocker Spaniel lovers often use the word “merry” to describe their breed.
-Upbeat in the field and mellow at home, this compact, silky-coated bird dog is widely admired for his delightful personality and irresistible good looks.
+Upbeat in the field and mellow at home, this compact, silky-coated bird dog is widely admired for their delightful personality and irresistible good looks.

 English Springer Spaniel